SuperMiguelo/SuperMiguelo/README.md

 <h1>Hi !
 Welcome to my profile ! 👋🏼</h1>

-I'm an IT Student and junior developeur from Lyon, France
+I'm an IT Student and junior developer from Lyon, France

 ## Languages & Tools